jduell12/node-db4-guided/notes.md

 - a character can pick a "profession" like fisher/farmer/cook/alchemyst.
 - a Tool is associated with a profession (e.g.: fishing rod with fisher).

+## SQL queries from database we created

+- list of all quests a character is working on, but haven't completed

+  - SELECT \* FROM characters as c
+    JOIN character_quest as cq
+    ON c.id = cq.character_id
+    JOIN quests as q
+    ON cq.quest_id = q.id
+    WHERE cq.completed_on IS NULL;

+- list of all completed quests for a character

+  - SELECT \* FROM characters as c
+    JOIN character_quest as cq
+    ON c.id = cq.character_id
+    JOIN quests as q
+    ON cq.quest_id = q.id
+    WHERE cq.completed_on IS NOT NULL;

+- list all wizards in the game

+  - SELECT \* FROM characters as c
+    JOIN classes as cl
+    ON c.class_id = cl.id
+    WHERE cl.id = 1;

+- list all quests completed by wizards
+  - SELECT \* FROM characters as c
+    JOIN character_quests as cq
+    ON c.id = cq.character_id
+    JOIN quests as q
+    ON cq.quest_id = q.id
+    JOIN classes as cl
+    ON cl.id = c.class_id
+    WHERE cl.id = 1 AND cq.completed_on IS NOT NULL

 ## Types of relationships of tables

 - one to one